tsgates/www-feast17/workshop-reproducibility.md

 #### Submission Instructions

 Submissions must be original unpublished work.
 Submitted papers must be at most three (3) pages long, including all figures, tables, references, and appendices in two-column 10pt ACM format.
 Papers must include authors names and affiliations for peer reviewing by the PC.
-Authors are invited to follow the terminology defined by the ACM Result and Artifact Review and Badging publication policy (https://www.acm.org/publications/policies/artifact-review-badging).
+Authors are invited to follow the terminology defined by the [ACM Result and Artifact Review and Badging publication policy](https://www.acm.org/publications/policies/artifact-review-badging).
 Authors of accepted papers are expected to present their papers at the workshop.
 The outcomes of the workshop will be published in ACM Computer Communication Review (CCR).

 To guarantee freedom to attend to everyone, remote attendance will be possible for the workshop.